Generalchrist/SocialMedia/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# RastMobileTask - Frontend

+## What is this project about?
+This project is a simple frontend application that allows users to view a list of products and their details.
+The user can also add a product to the list and delete a product from the list.

+## My Steps to complete the project
+1. I created a new Angular project using the Angular CLI.
+2. I created a folder structure for the project.
+3. I designed the header component.
+4. I added the product list component using devExtreme library.
+5. I customized the product list component.
+6. I added the product search for the product list component.
+7. I added the product filter for the product list component.
+8. I added the paging and sorting for the product list component.
+9. I added the product add component.